 Potential impact of risk Management policy Sensitivity to risk 1.
-Price Risk risk inst unc valu risk refe equ sec pur to secu mut class Loss due to its investments in equity truments.
-The price risk arises due to tertainties about the future market uses of these investments.
-Equity price is related to the change in market trence price of the investments in uity securities.
-In general, these urities are not held for trading poses.
-These investments are subject changes in the market price of urities.
-The fair value of quoted equity, tual fund and bond instruments sified as fair value through Profit and is account as at March 31, 2022 is 39 lakhs (March 31, 2021: ₹ 62.56 In order to manage its price risk arising from investments in equity instruments, the Group maintains its portfolio in accordance with the framework set by the Risk Management policies.
-Any new investment or divestment must be approved by the Board of Directors, Chief Financial Officer and Risk Management Committee. impact of price risk, with respect to investments in equity instruments, the Group has calculated the impact as 2.
-Interest rate risk exp vari into unc inte Mar rate bor ancial Liabilities: The Group is mainly osed to interest rate risk due to its able interest rate borrowings.
-The erest rate risk arises due to tertainties about the future market erest rate of these borrowings.
-As at rch 31, 2022, the exposure to interest risk due to variable interest rate rowings amounted to ₹ 5,682.55 as (March 31, 2021: ₹ 29,116.72 lakhs) Financial Liabilities:In order to manage its interest rate risk arising from variable interest rate borrowings, the Group uses Interest rate swaps to hedge its exposure to future market interest rates whenever appropriate.
-The hedging activity is undertaken in accordance with the framework set by the Risk Management Committee and supported by the Treasury department.
-Financial Liabilities: As an estimation of the approximate impact of the interest rate risk, with respect to financial instruments, the Group has calculated the impact of a 50 bps change in interest rates.
+Price Risk risk due to its investments in equity instruments.
+The price risk arises due to uncertainties about the future market values of these investments.
+Equity price risk is related to the change in market reference price of the investments in In order to manage its price risk arising from investments in equity instruments, the Group maintains its portfolio in accordance with the framework set by the Risk Management policies.
+Any new investment or divestment must be approved by the Board of Directors, Chief Financial Officer and Risk Management Committee.
+As an estimation of the approximate impact of price risk, with respect to investments in equity instruments, the Group has calculated the impact as follows: For equity instruments, a 5% increase in prices would have led to approximately an additional ₹ 0.02 lakhs gain in profit and loss account (2020-21 ₹ 3.13 lakhs).
+A 5% decrease in prices would have led to an equal but opposite effect.
+2. Interest rate risk variable interest rate borrowings.
+The appropriate.
+The hedging activity is undertaken in accordance with the framework set by the Risk Management Financial Liabilities: As an estimation of the approximate impact of the interest rate risk, with respect to financial instruments, the Group has calculated the impact of a 50 bps change in interest rates.
 A 50 bps decrease in interest rates would have led to approximately an additional ₹ 28.41 lakhs (2020-21: ₹ 145.38 lakhs) gain in profit and loss account.
 A 50 bps increase in interest rates would have led to an equal but opposite effect.

 Potential impact of risk Management policy

 3. Foreign Exchange risk

 and is exposed to foreign exchange risk arising from foreign currency transactions.
 Foreign exchange risk arises from future commercial transactions and recognised Financial assets and liabilities denominated in a currency that is not the Group's functional currency (INR).
-The transactions other than Group's functional currency.
+The export, import, loans and other transactions other than Group's functional currency.
 The Group hedges its foreign exchange risk using foreign exchange forward contracts and currency options after considering the natural hedge.
-The same is within the guidelines laid down by Group's risk Management policy impact of the foreign exchange rate risk, with respect to Financial Statements, the Group has calculated the impact of a 2%
+The same is within the guidelines laid down by Group's risk Management policy As an estimation of the approximate impact of the foreign exchange rate risk, with respect to Financial Statements, the Group has calculated the impact of a 2% increase in the spot price as on the reporting date would have led to an increase in additional ₹ 742.31 lakhs (2020-21: ₹ 311.61 lakhs) as loss in Profit and Loss account.
+A 2% decrease would have led to an increase an equal but opposite effect